-The Personal Effectiveness Program helps students in developing soft skills and attributes they need to compete and succeed in the job market.
+The Personal Effectiveness Program helps students develop soft skills and attributes they need to compete and succeed in the job market.
 They organize regular recruitment events, internships, CEO visits, and class projects where students work directly with real clients.

 The Melbourne Business School has a global network of more than 50 business schools across 23 countries.
-It is a member of the Partnership in International Management, an association of top business schools around the world.
+It is a member of the Partnership in International Management, an association of top business schools worldwide.
 Some of its exchange partner schools are Chicago Booth, Kellogg, Schulich, LBS, IIMB, Duke, and many more.

 University of New South Wales – Australian Graduate School of Management (AGSM)

 The AGSM full-time 16 months MBA program ranks number 2 for the best MBA colleges in Australia, #42 globally.
 It is located in Sydney – the financial capital of Australia and gateway to the world’s fastest-growing economic region of South East Asia.

 The course is divided into two stages – Foundations of Management/Core and Electives.

 The foundation of management is an intensive two-week course that provides an overview of the role of a general manager and helps in developing skills that you require.
 The course has a specific focus on business ethics and the role it plays in equipping managers for business success.
 Other core courses include: